Ghost-ify/Namite/README.md

 - **User Pinging**: Pings a designated user for 3-4 character valuable usernames
 - **Command System**: Allows members to check specific usernames with the `!roblox check` command
 - **Rich Embeds**: Uses Discord embeds with emoji and formatting for better presentation
+- **Chat Color Prediction**: Shows the predicted Roblox chat color for each username with matching emoji
 - **History & Stats**: Tracks statistics and maintains a list of recently found available usernames
+- **Batch Sending**: Collects regular usernames into batches to reduce channel spam

 ## Setup Instructions